EU sanctions target Iran oil, gas, tanker companies

 A spokesman for EU foreign policy chief Catherine Ashton said six powers negotiating with Iran were hoping to resume talks soon but that no more meetings had yet been scheduled.

-"We focus our sanctions on those who are responsible for the (Iranian) nuclear program, while at the same being open to talks," Michael Mann told a regular news briefing in Brussels.
+"We focus our sanctions on those who are responsible for the (Iranian) nuclear programme, while at the same being open to talks," Michael Mann told a regular news briefing in Brussels.

 Iran denies its work has any military intentions and says it will not scale back activities unless sanctions are lifted.